Fourth-generation fighter: Fly-by-wire

+Fly-by-wire is a term used to describe the computerized automation of flight control surfaces.
 Early fourth-generation fighters like the F-15 Eagle and F-14 Tomcat retained electromechanical flight hydraulics.
-One of the innovations on fourth-generation jet fighters is FBW, while generation 4.5 introduced AESA radar.
+Later fourth-generation fighters would make extensive use of fly-by-wire technology.

 The General Dynamics YF-16, eventually developed into the F-16 Fighting Falcon, was the world's first aircraft intentionally designed to be slightly aerodynamically unstable.
-This technique, called RSS, was incorporated to further enhance the aircraft's performance.
+This technique, called relaxed static stability (RSS), was incorporated to further enhance the aircraft's performance.
 Most aircraft are designed with positive static stability, which induces an aircraft to return to its original attitude following a disturbance.
 However, positive static stability, the tendency to remain in its current attitude, opposes the pilot's efforts to maneuver.
 An aircraft with negative static stability, though, in the absence of control input, will readily deviate from level and controlled flight.
 An unstable aircraft can therefore be made more maneuverable.
-Such a 4th generation aircraft requires a computerised FBW flight control system (FLCS) to maintain its desired flight path.
+Such a 4th generation aircraft requires a computerized FBW flight control system (FLCS) to maintain its desired flight path.

 Some late derivatives of the early types, such as the F-15SA Strike Eagle for Saudi Arabia, have included upgrading to FBW.

 Thrust vectoring

-Thrust vectoring was originally introduced in the Hawker Siddeley Harrier for vertical takeoff and landing, and pilots soon developed the technique of "viffing", or vectoring in forward flight, to enhance manoeuverability.
+Thrust vectoring was originally introduced in the Hawker Siddeley Harrier for vertical takeoff and landing, and pilots soon developed the technique of "viffing", or vectoring in forward flight, to enhance manoeuvrability.
 The first fixed-wing type to display enhanced manoeuvrability in this way was the Sukhoi Su-27, the first aircraft to publicly display thrust vectoring in pitch.
 Combined with a thrust-to-weight ratio above unity, this enabled it to maintain near-zero airspeed at high angles of attack without stalling, and perform novel aerobatics such as Pugachev's Cobra.
-The three-dimensional TVC nozzles of the Sukhoi Su-30MKI are mounted 32° outward to longitudinal engine axis (i.e. in the horizontal plane) and can be deflected ±15° in the vertical plane.
+The three-dimensional TVC nozzles of the Sukhoi Su-30MKI are mounted 32° outward to the longitudinal engine axis (i.e. in the horizontal plane) and can be deflected ±15° in the vertical plane.
 This produces a corkscrew effect, further enhancing the turning capability of the aircraft.
 The MiG-35 with its RD-33OVT engines with the vectored thrust nozzles allows it to be the first twin-engined aircraft with vectoring nozzles that can move in two directions (that is, 3D TVC).
 Other existing thrust-vectoring aircraft, like the F-22, have nozzles that vector in one direction.
 The technology has been fitted to the Sukhoi Su-47 Berkut and later derivatives.
 The U.S. explored fitting the technology to the F-16 and the F-15, but did not introduce it until the fifth generation arrived.